 The Collaborative Conference: where Pennsylvania’s nonprofit professionals go each year to connect, network, learn from each other, learn from experts, and together leverage our collective power to create change – within ourselves, our organizations, our sector, and our communities.
-With a move to an all-virtual format this year, we may not be “going” very far physically but the possibilities for where we’ll take each other are endless.
+With another year in an all-virtual format, we may not be “going” very far physically but the possibilities for where we’ll take each other are endless.

 While we all experienced 2020 a little differently, uncertainty has likely been part of that experience for all of us.
 We had to pivot more than ever before to keep up with ever-changing circumstances (anyone else ready to remove “pivot” from the dictionary?).
 We found new and innovative ways to connect with each other and our communities (who knew a little physical distance could bring us closer together!).
 We discovered there’s such a thing as Zoom fatigue (many of us know that firsthand).
 We continue to reckon with our longstanding history of oppression and our own roles in co-creating a more inclusive and equitable world (for all of us).
 And we are all learning, in the face of unprecedented (should we remove that word, too?) uncertainty and adversity, just how resilient we are.

 As the light at the end of the “COVID tunnel” shines brighter, we find ourselves with an unprecedented (couldn’t help it!) opportunity to shape the very future we are stepping into.
 If the last year of “new normals” has taught us anything, it’s that we are blazing new trails forward through creativity, courage, vulnerability, adaptability (and, in many cases, a healthy sense of humor, too).
 This work is far from easy and yes, many of us are tired.
 But together, we are strong.
 Together, we are rising up to meet new challenges.
 Together, we are Rising with Resilience.